Alta Weiss

-Alta Weiss Hisrich (February 9, 1890 – February 12, 1964), born Alta Weiss, was an American minor league baseball pitcher from Ohio who drew large crowds to exhibition games at minor league and major league venues in the US state of Ohio and Kentucky.
-She was a semiprofessional female baseball player who went on to become a physician.
+Alta Weiss Hisrich (February 9, 1890 – February 12, 1964), born Alta Weiss, was an American minor league baseball pitcher from Ohio.
+She subsequently became a physician.

-Early life
+Early life, family and education

 Born in 1890 in Berlin, Holmes County, Ohio, she was the daughter of Dr. George and Lucinda Zehnder Weiss.
-When she was five years old the family moved to Ragersville.
+When she was five years old, the family moved to Ragersville, Ohio.
+Ragersville, in Tuscarawas County, is south-southeast of Sugarcreek, Ohio and east-northeast of Baltic.

-Later career

-She was the only female to graduate Starling Medical College with the class of 1914.
+After her baseball career, she graduated Starling Medical College with the class of 1914, the only female.

+Athletic career

+She drew large crowds to exhibition games at minor league and major league venues in the US state of Ohio and Kentucky.
+She was a semiprofessional female baseball player who in 1907 played on the Vermilion Independents, an otherwise all-male team.